HenricoBrum/HenricoBrum.github.io/_posts/2015-02-13-hamlet-monologue.md

 ---
 layout: post
-title: To be
+title: Extração de Dados Inteligente
-subtitle: ... or not to be?
+subtitle: Iniciação Científica - UNIPAMPA - Alegrete (2012)
 ---

 To be, or not to be--that is the question: